hazbo/simon/README.md

 Simon is a tool that allows you to quick get up and running with a [node-webkit](https://github.com/rogerwang/node-webkit) application.
-Currently only supported for OSX (not yet tested on Linux, could work).
+Currently only supported for OSX.

 It works in such a way that it is actually a container for your node-webkit application.
 The idea is that you create your app locally